Illegal drug trade: South America

-Online
+Online trafficking

 Drugs are increasingly traded online on the dark web on darknet markets.
 Internet-based drug trafficking is the global distribution of narcotics, making extensive use of technology.
-This is a very wide range.
 Similarly, the use of the Internet for the illegal trafficking of two controlled categories of drugs can also be identified as Internet-related drug trafficking.
 The platform Silk Road provided goods and services to 100,000 buyers before being shut down in October 2013.
 This prompted the creation of new platforms such as Silk Road 2.0, which were also shut down.